LukeGrahamLandry/franca/examples/circuit/README.md

   - nested expressions
   - variable names
   - speed mode that cheats and implements components with native instructions (like tc) instead of nand gates
-- tc: do they have an api for the schematic hub?
 - tc: at top level sort by type of IO maybe so don't have to add random offsets in the evaluator depending on the arch. ie in my overture and leg input and output are swapped because the order in save file is arbitrary.
 - compile a version with save_wire_values so can get rid of the interpreter?
   (when running the defs.fr one. tc import will probably always do that)